influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/authorization-api.md

 Use the InfluxDB Enterprise Meta API to manage authorization for a cluster.

+The API can be used to manage both cluster-wide and database-specific [permissions](/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/permissions/#permissions).
+Chronograf can only manage cluster-wide permissions.
+To manage permissions at the database level, use the API.

 <!--
 ## permission "tokens"
 Predefined key tokens take the form of verb-object pairs.